nesymno/changesets/README.md

 # changesets

-A simple, lightweight CLI tool for managing changelogs with [semantic versioning](https://semver.org/), inspired by [@changesets/changesets](https://github.com/changesets/changesets) - but built for Go projects or in cases when you don't want anything related to NodeJS (I saying about `package.json`).
+A simple, lightweight CLI tool for managing changelogs with [semantic versioning](https://semver.org/), inspired by [@changesets/changesets](https://github.com/changesets/changesets) - but built for Go projects.

 Instead of manually editing a `CHANGELOG.md` and figuring out version bumps, you describe each change as a small markdown file (a "changeset").
 When you're ready to release, the tool determines the correct version bump, generates a structured changelog, and cleans up after itself.